WGCO

 WGCO (98.3 FM, "Hot 98-3") is a commercial radio station licensed to Midway, Georgia, and serving the Savannah metropolitan area and Brunswick, Georgia.
-Owned by Dick Broadcasting, it broadcasts a Top 40 - CHR format.
+Owned by Dick Broadcasting, it broadcasts a contemporary hit format.
 Its studios are on Mall Boulevard in Savannah.

-WGCO is a Class C1 FM station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
-The transmitter is off Steve Nelson Road in the Chimney Villa section of Townsend, Georgia, about halfway between Savannah and Brunswick.
+WGCO's transmitter is sited off Steve Nelson Road in the Chimney Villa section of Townsend, Georgia, about halfway between Savannah and Brunswick.